phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 mod vga_buffer;
 ```

-The content of this module can live either in `src/vga_buffer.rs` or `src/vga_buffer/mod.rs`.
-The latter supports submodules while the former does not.
-Our module does not need any submodules so we create it as `src/vga_buffer.rs`.
+For the content of this module we create a new `src/vga_buffer.rs` file.
 All of the code below goes into our new module (unless specified otherwise).

 ### Colors
 First, we represent the different colors using an enum: